ahmadajmi/multilingualwithangular/multilingualwithangular.md

 </html>
 ```

-To open the project in a localhost environment, run `gulp serve` and then this will automatically open a browser tab directed to [localhost:3000].
+To open the project in a localhost environment, run `gulp serve` and then this will automatically open a browser tab directed to [localhost:3000](http://localhost:3000/).

-## Adding Translation Using Angular-translate
+## Adding Translation Using angular-translate

 These first configuration tasks completed, it's time to take a step forward and add translation support for the application text.
 We'll work with Arabic and English as our main languages, two languages which are different in the way of writing and writing directions (Right-to-Left Arabic and Left-to-Right English).